 Printing notes and coins are not really cost-effective and this where the cashless economy will be helpful.
 With the majority adopting this method of payment, a huge amount of money can be saved.

 Cashless Economy in India

 Indian economy is mostly physical cash transaction-driven while many initiatives have been taken by the Indian government in recent years to bring a cashless economy in India.

 Most people in India prefer to make a cash transaction than using the digital payment method.
 To encourage a cashless economy in India, many offers and discounts are offered to consumers if they make transactions through the digital method.

 So now when you know what a cashless economy is, let’s take a look at what are the merits and demerits of a cashless economy.

-Pros of Cashless economy
+Benefits of Cashless Economy

 Counterfeit currency in 500 & 1000 denominations will be rendered useless.
 People who engage in corruption and allied practices generally hoard their wealth in cash.
 This hoarded cash will be of no use because of the note ban.
 If they deposit it in the bank, they will be questioned regarding the source of that income.

+There will be minimum theft of cash.
 After the note ban, nobody would want to steal cash in 500 & 1000 Rupee notes.
 This will quickly stall the theft, as that money won’t be accepted anywhere but banks.

+The cashless transaction ensures easier payment across the country.
 People who want to transfer money to places across India can be done with more ease, via NEFT for instance.